TimMacy/YouTubeAlchemy/README.md

   - Hide "Free with ads" Videos on the Home Page
   - Hide Members Only Featured Videos on the Home Page
   - Hide "Explore more topics" on the Home Page
-  - Hide "Latest posts from . . ." on Search Page
+  - Hide "Latest posts from . . ." on Search Pages

 **Modify or Hide UI Elements**
   - Hide "Voice Search" Button